 Wondering what’s Coffee Break with RJ (aka Rohit Jaswal)?

-GreyB has been running coffee breaks with RJ for quite some time now, and we’ve had the pleasure of meeting some great personalities and inventors virtually.
-RJ is responsible for maintaining the culture at GreyB and ensuring that we all are always learning something new.
-He interviews some creative people from around the world every fortnight, and we also get a chance to directly ask questions.
+GreyB has been running Coffee breaks with RJ for quite some time now and we’ve had the pleasure to meet some great personalities and inventors virtually.
+RJ is responsible for maintaining culture at GreyB and he makes sure that we all are always learning something new.
+He interviews some creative people from around the world every fortnight and we also get a chance to directly ask questions.

 We recently had a fun and insightful session with Sam Zellner.

-The meeting turned out to be even more interesting than any of us had imagined.
-In addition to constant laughs and fun stories, there was so much to learn from his experiences.
+The meet turned out to be even more interesting than any of us had imagined.
+Along with constant laughs and fun stories, there was so much to learn from his experiences.

 So, let’s have a look into the mind of the great inventor – Sam Zellner.